Imperatore1003/ivanweather/README.md

 #### [`templates folder`](/templates/)
 The template folders contain all the HTML files of the site:
 - [`index.html`](/templates/index.html)
-    - This file contains the javascript code to get the coordinates of the client from the browser.
+    - This file contains the javascript code for getting the coordinates of the client from the browser.
 - [`search.html`](/templates/search.html);
 - [`layout.html`](/templates/layout.html)
-    - This file contains the tag head and the top bar HTML code and includes two javascript files.
+    - This file contains the head tag and the top bar HTML code and includes two javascript files.
 - [`fallback.html`](/templates/fallback.html)
     - This file is loaded by the service worker when there is no connection.
 - [`404 error code`](/templates/404.html)